GYHHAHA/God-pit/README.md

 See [here](https://github.com/JackieMium/libfcitxplatforminputcontextplugin.so).
 This is the only way works for me!

-## andHow to custom template in RStudio?
+## How to custom template in RStudio?

 See [here](https://chester.rbind.io/ecots2k16/template_pkg/).
 And you can also recustom in your r template package easily.